Adobe-CEP/CEP-Resources/CEP_9.x/Documentation/CEP 9.0 HTML Extension Cookbook.md

 ### Development Machine Setup

-CEP HTML Extensions can be developed on both Windows and Mac platforms.
+CEP HTML Extensions can be developed on both Windows and macOS platforms.
 The development machine needs to have the following applications in order to successfully develop CSXS extensions:

  - Adobe Creative Cloud applications supporting CEP HTML extensions.
  - HTML Extension Builder (Nice to have, but not mandatory).